 Each passenger can have two checked bags.
 Each piece of luggage should not exceed 50 pounds.
 Bags that weigh more than 51 pounds or exceed 62 inches will be subject to a $75 baggage fee.

 Southwest also offers points to its customers.
-You can earn points on any flight you buy through the Rapid Rewards program.
+You can earn points on any flight you buy through the Rapid Rewards Points airline miles program.

 You can earn points when you purchase from Southwest retail partners.
 There are no blackout dates, and your points never expire.

-Two card options are available from the airline: the Rapid Rewards Plus credit card and the Rapid Rewards Priority card.
+Two card options are available from the airline for miles: the Rapid Rewards Plus credit card and the Rapid Rewards Priority card.

 Southwest Airlines flights include a complimentary snack service.
 It is quite basic and includes a small bag of snack mix along with a drink.